laszloegri/laszloegri.github.io/about.markdown

 permalink: /about/
 ---

-I'm a specialist in artificial intelligence and computer vision with a passion for solving complex challenges.
-My work spans diverse areas—from IMU sensor calibration to exploring color science while developing a color fiducial marker system.
+I’m an AI and computer vision specialist passionate about addressing complex technical challenges.
+My work spans a range of projects—from developing a deep learning–based exercise recognition system that achieves over 99% accuracy in real-time motion analysis, to designing a reliable fiducial marker system for precise tracking and identification.
+I have also contributed to advanced sensor calibration and fusion techniques, and explored shape matching methods.
 I hold a PhD in Computer Science from McGill University, where I specialized in computational complexity theory.
-This unique blend of rigorous research and practical expertise enables me to deliver innovative solutions.
+I combine rigorous academic research with hands-on algorithm development to create novel solutions for complex problems in AI and computer vision.

+## Education

+**PhD in Computer Science**
+*McGill University*
+Specialization in Computational Complexity Theory

-## Professional Certificates
+## Continuing Professional Development

 ### Machine Learning & Deep Learning